 6. Standing In The Actor’s Eye line

 An eye line refers to where an actor is looking in the scene.
-It may be directly at the other actors, it could be out to the horizon or it could be an imaginary moving car that is driving in the distance.
+It may be directed at the other actors, it could be out to the horizon or it could be an imaginary moving car that is driving in the distance.
 So, why should you stay clear of it?
 Actors are performers and they need to feel secure during filming.

 You’d likely not love fifty people gawking while you feign ‘true love’ and awkwardly kiss your sweaty co-star in a claustrophobic studio.
 Such a kiss could only be made worse by a wandering PA aimlessly ambling into their line of sight.
-If you need to be close to the action during the scene, try and hide yourself behind some equipment or set dressing so that you remain inconspicuous.
+If you need to be close to the action during the scene, try and hide behind some equipment or set dressing so that you remain inconspicuous.
 Alternatively, turn your back to them or simply look down at the ground while the scene is played out.
 Don’t move around and fidget.